The Generation IX Project

 Hemophilia b diagnosis

-Participants who have not attended this program (but may have attended another GenIX).
+Participants who have not attended this program, but have attended another Generation IX Gathering (i.e. Leadership in Florida, or Advocacy in Michigan)

-Previous attendees who “bring a friend” who has not attended before.
+Previous attendees who bring a friend (who meets all other applicant requirements), who has not attended before

 Wayne Cook, Kim Phelan, and Dr. David Clark each bring over 20 years experience in hemophilia B. We have been empowering people with hemophilia B and their families to ensure they have the best quality of life possible.
 We offer a family-oriented, hands-on approach.
 We provide timely information so members and their families are well informed.
 We believe education is power and provide several outreach programs such as our factor nine newsletter, factor nine family meetings, retreats, and yearly symposiums.
 The Coalition brings together some of the most dedicated professionals in the hemophilia community and we continually challenge ourselves to grow to meet the needs of the community.
 The Coalition for Hemophilia B was founded by John and Joyce Taylor after their son was diagnosed with severe hemophilia B. They recognized a need for an organization to serve this community.